leighTOR/ITEC103Week8-static/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-A desktop application that list your top ten favourite anime and manga.
-This project implement a static data structure which is array to demonstrate how static works.
+A desktop application that lists your top ten favourite anime and manga.
+This project implemented a static data structure which is array to demonstrate how this static works.
 This is just a simple project using C# Windows Forms Application.
 This is just for educational purposes only.

 <p align="right">(<a href="#top">back to top</a>)</p>